-Injections of Octreotide (or by-products which last longer) which is an equivalent of a naturally produced hormone called somatostatin, may help fight the symptoms of excess hormone production and even possibly slow down the growth and spread of the tumour.
+Injections of octreotide (or of by-products that last longer), which is an equivalent of a naturally produced hormone called somatostatin, may help fight the symptoms of excess hormone production and even possibly slow down the growth and spread of the tumour.

 Surgery is associated with a risk of bleeding and infection.
-Medical treatment with Octreotide is associated with symptoms of indigestion, worsening of blood sugar control in diabetic patients and development of gallstones with long-term use.
+Medical treatment with octreotide is associated with symptoms of indigestion, worsening of blood sugar control in patients with diabetes and development of gallstones with long-term use.
 If the patient has any concerns following treatment, they should discuss these with their doctor.